 The Role of Agents

-According to the results, real estate agents still play a significant role in the house hunting process.
+According to the results, real estate agents still play a significant role in the house-hunting process.
 However, respondents showed some clear concerns.
-Although commission scheme plays a big part in choosing an agent, honesty and professionalism are the key characteristics that customers are looking for when selecting their property sales representative.
+Although the commission scheme plays a big part in choosing an agent, honesty and professionalism are the key characteristics that customers are looking for when selecting their property sales representative.

 Furthermore, consumers generally seem to be particularly concerned in regards to the unregulated nature of the Cambodia real estate market.
 45% of all respondents wish to see a standardized valuation pricing, 38% look for a compulsory real estate agent license, and 18% wish to see regulated commission schemes for the agents.